+Learn more about the basics of radiation therapy .
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, headaches, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-However, in the long term, radiation therapy can sometimes interfere with the growth and development of the child's brain.
+However, in the long term, radiation therapy can sometimes cause problems with the growth and development of the child’s brain.
 Therefore, the doctor may choose to treat the tumor in another way.

 Chemotherapy is effective for many cancerous types of brain tumors.
 Depending on the tumor type, chemotherapy may be given immediately after a biopsy or surgery or after radiation therapy.
 In some instances, chemotherapy is used at the same time as radiation therapy.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about the basics of chemotherapy and preparing for treatment .
 The medications used to treat a tumor are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases .